sashah12/NFL-Big-Data-Bowl-2026/README.md

 <p align="center"><img width="374" height="315" alt="image" src="https://github.com/user-attachments/assets/5f842bcd-ae6c-4aa4-a393-513b9ed87e54" /> <img width="421" height="370" alt="image" src="https://github.com/user-attachments/assets/cabc4ac1-de54-4780-b0b2-697a5bde402e" /></p>

 Tampa Bay CORNER Route: On average, the model identified the target within 8 yards on 100% of Tampa Bay’s targeted CORNER routes in 1.68 seconds after the snap.
-The model knew within 0.23 seconds after the snap where the ball was going within 4 yards on 47% of those CORNER routes.
+The model knew within 0.23 seconds after the snap where the ball was going within 4 yards on 47% of all CORNER routes.
 This continues to highlight the importance of pre-snap and early post-snap reads.

 Core identity: TB’s confident corner routes come when:
 - The opposing flat defender is physically misaligned